stgelaisalex/EntityFramework-Classic/docs/pages/features/landing.md

 Entity Framework Classic comes in two editions.
-A free communtity version and paying enterprise edition.
+A free communtity version and enterprise edition.

 Here's an exercept of our most important features: